npbhavya/baczy/README.md

 - Install singularity
   On deepthought run `module load apptainer`

-- Download checkm2 container and the database
-  Haven't figured how to add the image to the repo since its a large file save the checkm2 container to `sphaehost/workflow/envs/.` and save the CheckM2_database to `sphaehost/workflow/databases`
+- Download checkm2 database and save to databases CheckM2_database to `sphaehost/workflow/databases`

 ### Running the workflow